 Healthy relationships are fun and make you feel good about yourself.
-You can have a healthy relationship with anyone in your life, including your family, friends and dating partners.
-Relationships take time, energy, and care to make them healthy.
-The relationships that you make in your teen years will be a special part of your life and will teach you some of the most important lessons about who you are.
+You can have a healthy relationship with anyone in your life, including your family, friends, and dating partners.
+Relationships take time, energy and care to make them healthy.
 This page focuses on dating relationships.

 - What is important to you in a relationship?